Transfer of usufruct

 (+) Expenses and taxes inherent to the acquisition (except interest), paid by the acquirer.

-(–) For the years in which the real estate over which the usufruct was established was leased or transferred and for which income from real estate capital was obtained (article 40.1 of the Personal Income Tax Regulations ): amount of tax-deductible amortization, calculating in any case the minimum amortization, regardless of its effective consideration as an expense.
+(–) For the years in which the real estate over which the usufruct was established was leased or transferred and for which income from real estate capital was obtained (article 40.1 of the Personal Income Tax Regulations ): amount of tax-deductible amortization, computing in any case the minimum amortization, regardless of its effective consideration as an expense.
 With the limit of the full income obtained from said lease.

 Amortization of the right of usufruct (article 14 Regulation of the Personal Income Tax ):